isaacgerg/synthetic_aperture_sonar_autofocus/README.md

 # Simple Autofocus Technique for Synthetic Aperture Sonar (SAS)
-This repository contains code to autofocus single-look complex (SLC) imagery from a SAS sonar.
-The algorithm works by optimizing an attribute of the resulting output image over the phase correction space (1D azimuth FFT of SLC).
+This repository contains two categories of methods to autofocus single-look complex (SLC) imagery from a SAS sonar.
+The first algorithm works by optimizing a contrast metric of the resulting output image over the phase correction space (1D azimuth FFT of SLC).
+The second algorithm is phase gradient autofocus (PGA) adapted from the RITSAR Python toolbox and modified to use the maximimum likelyhood (ML) kernel of:

+ Jakowatz, Charles V., and Daniel E. Wahl.
+"Eigenvector method for maximum-likelihood estimation of phase errors in synthetic-aperture-radar imagery."
+   JOSA A 10.12 (1993): 2539-2546.

-Three objectives functions you can focus the imagery with are:
+For the first class of algorithms, three objectives functions you can focus the imagery with are:
 1. Maximization of mean-normalized variance of the output magnitude image.
 2. Minimization of the entropy of the output magnitude image.
 3. Minimization of the -ln(x+b) of the output magnitude image.
 See "Optimal Sharpness Function for SAR Autofocus"